UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 UConn Stats and Trends

-- In UConn's 10 games this season, it has five wins against the spread.
+- UConn has played 10 games, with five wins against the spread.

-- The Huskies have been underdogs by 30.5 points or more four times this season and are 3-1 ATS in those contests.
+- So far this season, the Huskies have been installed as underdogs by a 30.5-point margin or more four times and are 3-1 ATS in those contests.

-- UConn's games this year have hit the over on four of nine set point totals (44.4%).
+- UConn's games this season have gone over the total in four out of nine opportunities (44.4%).

-- When UConn records more than 27.2 points, it is 1-0 against the spread and 0-2 overall.
+- UConn is 1-0 against the spread and 0-2 overall when the team records more than 27.2 points.

-- The Huskies have turned the ball over 18 times this season, one more turnover than the Knights have forced (17).
+- The Huskies have turned the ball over one more time (18 total) than the Knights have forced a turnover (17) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.